mesosphere/dcos-commons/docs/tutorial.md

 the cluster one at at time.
 Others may permit parallel deployment.
 The DC/OS Stateful Services SDK includes deployment strategies supporting these different requirements.

+## Configuration management
+The DC/OS Stateful Services SDK includes logic for reading configuration from an external source (default: environment variables), detecting changes to the configuration, and redeploying any affected tasks.
+It also supports marking certain configuration parameters as "unmodifiable", so that the user can't change them after install time.
+For example, the disk size of permanent volumes cannot be modified because volume size is static.

 ## Upgrade support
 From time to time, services must be upgraded from version N to version N+1.